It4innovations/hyperqueue/docs/deployment/allocation.md

 use to test allocation parameters.
 HyperQueue also provides various sources of information that can help you find out what is going on.

+To mitigate the case of incorrectly entered allocation parameters, HQ will also try to submit a test allocation (do a "dry run") into the target HPC job manager when you add a new allocation queue.
+If the test allocation fails, the queue will not be created.
+You can avoid this behaviour by passing the `--no-dry-run` flag to `hq alloc add`.

+There are also additional safety limits.
+If `50` allocations in a succession fail to be submitted, or if `10` allocations that were submitted fail during runtime in a succession, the corresponding allocation queue will be automatically removed.

 ### Dry-run command
-To test whether PBS/Slurm will accept the submit parameters that you provide to the auto allocator, you can use the `dry-run` command.
+To test whether PBS/Slurm will accept the submit parameters that you provide to the auto allocator without creating an allocation queue, you can use the `dry-run` command.
 It accepts the same parameters as `hq alloc add`, which it will use to immediately submit an allocation and print any encountered errors.

 ```bash
 $ hq alloc dry-run pbs --timelimit 2h -- q qexp -A Project1